Speed limits in Germany: History

-After the Nazi dictatorship, German society was happy to overcome the traumas of war by freeing itself from most government restrictions, prohibitions and regulations.
+After the Nazi dictatorship, German society was happy to overcome the traumas of war by freeing itself from most government restrictions and regulations, including a general speed limit on autobahns.

 In the wake of the 1973 oil crisis, a federal speed limit of 100 km/h (62 mph) on Autobahns was imposed to help save fuel and mitigate impending future shortages.
 Environmental or safety concerns were not considered at the time.
 The measure only lasted from December 1973 to March 1974; while the Schmidt administration and the Bundestag were in favor of keeping the speed limit, the Bundesrat successfully pushed to repeal the law in early 1974.
 As a compromise, a non-binding advisory speed limit (Empfohlene Richtgeschwindigkeit) was later introduced in 1978 on Autobahns and "highways outside of built-up areas with a center divide or without a centre divide and a continuous lane for overtaking in both directions".

+In February 1974 - three months after the peak of the oil crisis with the four car-free Sundays in Germany - the General German Automobile Club (ADAC) under its president Franz Stadler launched a campaign entitled "Free citizens demand free travel (Freie Bürger fordern freie Fahrt)", which was mainly directed against the four-month large-scale 100 km/h trial on federal motorways that had started in November 1973.
+The following entry can be found in the ADAC chronicle:

 As a kind of gentlemen's agreement between the German government and the country's car industry, German automakers then limited their high-performance cars to a top speed of 250 km/h (155 mph), a rule that is still adhered to today for standard production cars.
 The 1978 law is basically still in effect today, although unrestricted non-Autobahn highways have since become virtually non-existent.

 In contrast to the idea of being non-binding, a 1992 decision by Germany's Federal Court of Justice stated that the advisory speed limit must be observed, and that a motorist causing an accident at higher speeds cannot claim unforeseeable events as a defense.
 While this ruling had implications for the liability for accidents above 130 km/h, the advisory speed limit still today is not a mandatory top speed as such for travel on stretches of unrestricted Autobahn, and exceeding it is not illegal.

 The Umweltbundesamt (Federal Environmental Agency) repeated its recommendation of a binding blanket speed limit in early 2007, but the Merkel administration saw no need for it.
 A 2007 party convention held by the SPD resulted in the addition of a call for an Autobahn speed limit to the party's platform, against resistance within the SPD's own ranks.
 Although the SPD was in a government coalition with Angela Merkel's CDU at the time, the administration officially rejected the proposal.